Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: System Architecture

-The storage layer of Memory Bear is not merely an information repository, but a cognitive construction system that simulates the entire process of human ``memory formation.''
+The storage layer is not merely a data repository, but a cognitive construction system that simulates key processes of human memory formation.

-At its core lies the Memory Extraction Engine, which first obtains users’ immediate input from short-term memory and processes it through the semantic anchor annotation module.
-This module includes sub-processes such as strong--weak relationship entity classification, triple extraction, fact extraction, relationship extraction, temporal classification, and emotion recognition.
-These processes are responsible for identifying subject entities, extracting factual events, recognizing temporal backgrounds and emotional tags, and completing the mapping from natural language to structured semantics.
+At its core lies the Memory Extraction Engine, which first obtains users’ immediate inputs from short-term memory and processes them through the semantic anchor annotation module.
+This module performs a series of structured analyses, including strong--weak relationship entity classification, triple extraction, fact extraction, relationship extraction, temporal classification, and emotion recognition.
+Together, these processes identify subject entities, extract factual events, contextualize temporal information, assign affective attributes, and map unstructured natural language to structured semantic representations.

-Subsequently, Memory Bear standardizes, deduplicates, disambiguates, and compresses the extracted content through the structured memory unit generation module, producing clear and indexable memory fragments.
-Based on this, the system constructs a memory knowledge graph, representing entities as nodes and relationships as edges, with attribute information such as source, timestamp, and emotional weight.
+Following semantic annotation, the structured memory unit generation module standardizes, deduplicates, disambiguates, and compresses the extracted content to produce clear, indexable memory fragments.
+These fragments are then integrated into a memory knowledge graph, where entities are represented as nodes and relationships as edges, enriched with metadata such as source attribution, timestamps, and emotional weights.

-Each ``single memory unit'' in the knowledge graph is bound to its carrier, attributes, entities, labels, and contextual relationships, achieving semantic alignment and graph-level connectivity.
+Each ``individual memory unit'' in the knowledge graph is bound to its associated entities, attributes, labels, and contextual relationships, ensuring semantic alignment and graph-level connectivity.
 In the long-term memory component, Memory Bear incorporates mechanisms for dynamic maintenance and evolution, including scenario-based memory updates and edge-failure detection, which reinforce highly active knowledge paths while removing invalid or outdated nodes.
 Declarative memory is stored in a graph database that records event sequences and entity relationships, while implicit memory accumulates condition--action patterns through behavioral modeling.

-This structured and dynamically evolving storage system provides the foundation for cognitive capabilities such as multi-hop reasoning, contextual recall, and personalized recommendation.
+This structured and dynamically evolving storage architecture provides the foundational substrate for advanced cognitive functions, such as multi-hop reasoning, contextual recall, and personalized recommendation.